-More generally, Peter has considerable experience in dealing with litigation arising from medical and dental treatment, including cases involving catastrophic injuries and death.
-He has appeared in many inquests, representing various interested parties, from bereaved families to Government departments, including the MOJ and the MOD.
+Peter has considerable experience in dealing with litigation arising from medical and dental treatment, including cases involving catastrophic injuries and death.
+He has appeared in many inquests, representing coroners and interested persons, from bereaved families to Government departments, including the MOJ and the MOD.
 He has undertaken a large number of inquests involving detention and medical or psychiatric treatment.
-And he has given many presentations on legal and procedural issues arising in the context of clinical negligence litigation and inquests.
 In 2014 and 2015, he was invited by the Chief Coroner to provide a series of lectures on the application of Article 2 of the ECHR to inquests.

 “He comes up with novel ideas, provides a realistic and sensible evaluation of cases and deals with difficult clients well.
 He just navigates the course through.”
 “Great on his feet, thinks quickly, sharp as a razor and very articulate.”
 (Chambers & Partners 2017)